 Pembina will build on its strengths by continuing to invest in and grow the core businesses that provide critical transportation and midstream services to help ensure reliable and secure energy supply.
-Pembina will capitalize on exciting opportunities to leverage its assets and expertise into new service offerings that proactively respond to the transition to a lower-carbon economy.
+Pembina will capitalize on exciting opportunities to leverage its assets and expertise into new service offerings that enable the transition to a lower-carbon economy.
 In continuing to meet global energy demand and its customers' needs, while ensuring Pembina's long-term success and resilience, the company has established four strategic priorities:

 - 1. To be resilient, we will sustain, decarbonize, and enhance our businesses.
 This priority is focused on strengthening and growing our existing franchise and demonstrating environmental leadership. - 2.
 To thrive, we will invest in the energy transition to improve the basins in which we operate.
-We will expand our portfolio to include new businesses associated with lower-carbon commodities. - 3.
+We will prioritize lighter commodities as we continue to invest in new infrastructure and expand our portfolio to include new businesses associated with lower-carbon commodities. - 3.
 To meet global demand, we will transform and export our products.
 We will continue our focus on supporting the transformation of Western Canadian Sedimentary Basin commodities into higher margin products and enabling more coastal egress. - 4.
 To set ourselves apart, we will create a differentiated experience for our stakeholders.
 We remain committed to delivering excellence for our four key stakeholder groups: employees, communities, customers and investors.